MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/sap-lza-database-security.md

 - Good and thorough testing
 - Well-designed processes around the handling of certificates and their backups

-Real-time replication between a TDE-enabled database on SQL Server and SAP HANA doesn’t work and isn't supported, please see SAP OSS note 2812637 -  Real-time replication isn't supported for TDE-enabled MSSQL Server database for details.
+Real-time replication between a TDE-enabled database on SQL Server and SAP HANA doesn’t work and isn't supported, please see [SAP OSS note 2812637 - Real-time replication is not supported for TDE-enabled MSSQL Server database](https://me.sap.com/notes/2812637/E) for details.

 ## Always Encrypted